SharpCLABot/SharpCLABot/Setup.md

 On this tab, you have to configure:

-- the tokens
+- the tokens generated previously
-- the secret phrase used by webhook callback
+- the secret phrase used by the webhook callback (to authenticate the communication with github)
 - the database connection string
 - the repositories that will be watched by your SharpCLABot server